Expert dental care in Thailand, coordinated for you

 Maryland bridges carry fewer risks than most dental procedures because they involve minimal or no tooth preparation.
 The primary concern is bond reliability rather than surgical complications.

-• Wing debonding — the most common issue, but rebonding is straightforward
+• Wing debonding, the most common issue, though rebonding is straightforward

 • Shade mismatch if the pontic is not carefully colour-matched